phoracek/noplacelikehome/lab/README.md

 # Enable File editor addon, show it in side panel, open configuration.yaml, add:
 # http:
 #   server_port: 80
+# Change IP configuration to static and give it IP 192.168.0.9/24 (until VLAN etc. is set up)
 kubectl apply -f argocd-application.yaml
 # TODO: File server for ISOs and stuff like that, so it does not have to be downloaded every time
 ```